RunhangShu/RunhangWebsite/content/en/2020-12-09-Entry and Exit.md

 Sorry for my poor translation lol, did you get that?

-(Yi Rao is my favorite scientist.
-I assume here Dr. Rao implied that some "big names" in academia lost the credibility because of scientific misconduct.)
+(I assume that Dr. Rao implied that some "big names" in academia lost the credibility because of scientific misconduct.)